DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 What you don't need:
 ====================

-- JMRI or any additional utilities other than the Arduino IDE.
+- You DON'T need JMRI or any additional utilities other than the Arduino IDE.
-- Knowlege of C++ or Python/Jython programming
+- You DON'T need Knowlege of C++ or Python/Jython programming

 .. sidebar:: A note from the Author